tranttha/IBM-DS-Course/Course 8 Data visulization with python/Module 5 Final Project /5.2 Final Project /Practice Assignment: Part 2 - Creating Dashboards.md

 ## TASK 2.3: Add a division for output display with appropriate id and classname property
 Add an inner division to display the output

     html.Div([
         html.Div(id='........', className='.........., style={'display': 'flex'}),
     ])

-- Set id to output-container.
+- Set id to `output-container`.
-- Set className to chart-grid
+- Set className to `chart-grid`
-- Set style to be displayed as a flex
+- Set style to be displayed as a `flex`
-We will pass the plots as returned by the callback function into this output-container later refering to the class name of it.
+We will pass the plots as returned by the callback function into this `output-container` later refering to the class name of it.

 **NOTE**: Take the screenshot representing the code snippet wherein you have created the output division and save it as ‘Outputdiv.png’